Bachelor- and Master-projects

 We offer Bachelor-projects both in the fall and spring semester, with start dates April 1st & October 1st.
 As we can only offer a limited number of projects in parallel, we recommend to contact us well in advance of your planned starting date.

-Project ideas Winter 2025/2026
+Project ideas Summer 2026

 Bachelor project starting dates